How to unfreeze credit

 Atlanta, GA 30348-5788

 If you choose to manage your credit freeze by mail, you may have to wait up to three days after your request has been received for the change to take effect.
-And you’ll have to include your name, address, SSN, proof of identity and proof of address when you send your form to the address above.
+And you’ll have to include your name, address, SSN, proof of identity and proof of address when you send in your form.

-You may have some additional questions about unfreezing your credit reports.
-Here are some of the most frequently asked questions about unfreezing credit.
+Here are the answers to some of the most frequently asked questions about unfreezing credit:

 No. Just as it’s possible to freeze your credit reports individually, it’s also possible to unfreeze one report at a time.
 If you know which bureau’s credit report a prospective lender will be looking at, it may be worth temporarily unfreezing that credit report alone.

-Once you have an account registered with that credit agency, you’ll be able to unfreeze your credit online almost instantly.
+Once you have an account registered with any of the credit bureaus, you’ll be able to unfreeze your credit online almost instantly.
 But to be safe, you may need to wait up to an hour for the request to be processed.
 The timing for unfreezing credit by phone is similar to doing it online.